Takeaways

 Retinoids are readily found in animal-derived foods, such as liver, fish oils, and various dairy products.[3]
 Carotenoids, conversely, are sourced from plants; good sources include carrots, sweet potatoes, and leafy green vegetables.[4]

 The daily recommended amount of vitamin A varies depending on several factors, including age, sex, and stage of life.
-For most adults, a daily intake of 700 to 900 micrograms is typically sufficient.
-Pregnant women require slightly more, approximately 770 micrograms daily1.
+For most adults, a daily intake of 700 to 900 micrograms is typically sufficient.[5]
+Pregnant women require slightly more, approximately 770 micrograms daily.[6]

 Sources of Vitamin A